molarmanful/kirsch/README.md

 The flourishes - e.g. in "i" or "f" - are a stylistic choice, but they also serve a functional purpose.
 Without the flourishes, "i" would take up 1px of width, leaving 4px of awkward space.
-2px flourishes on each side of the "i" give it a 5px width, thereby fixing the kerning issue in a stylish way.
+2px flourishes on each side of the "i" give it a 5px width, thereby addressing the kerning issue in a stylish way.

 In "l"'s case, the script-style flourishes further distinguish it from other vertical characters like `1I|`.